 There’s no doubt that influencer whitelisting is becoming the next mainstream media channel.
-When an influencer whitelists, brands gain control over how a post is amplified and can actually scale their influencer program.
+When an influencer whitelists, brands gain control over how a post is amplified and can scale their influencer program.
 However, the process can be cumbersome and is prone to user error, creating headaches with a lot of back and forth and wasted time.
 This time commitment makes influencer marketing difficult to scale.
 The lack of industry standards and transparency around how content is distributed further compounds these issues.

 The good news is that there are technologies available to help brands address these challenges.
 We built SocialCert, an industry-first tool specifically for influencers, to help manage how their content, usage rights, and data are used by partners across the web.
 The Lumanu platform fully automates whitelisting and provides creators insights into how their content is being used.
 Lumanu helps advertisers manage influencer whitelisting at scale without wasting valuable resources on compliance and execution.
-For example, using Lumanu and SocialCert, M.Gemi is able to easily whitelist all their influencers (with the click of a button) on a monthly cadence and the process takes less than 90 seconds for influencer to complete.
+For example, using Lumanu and SocialCert, M.Gemi can easily whitelist all their influencers (with the click of a button) on a monthly cadence and the process takes less than 90 seconds for an influencer to complete.
 The results speak for itself - with a 600%+ RoaS from prospecting audiences alone.

-One of SocialCert’s main benefits is the ability to protect influencer security and privacy, while providing brands with the exact kind of access they require to leverage influencer content in a multitude of ways, including in whitelisted ads.
+One of SocialCert’s main benefits is the ability to protect influencer security and privacy while providing brands with the exact kind of access they require to leverage influencer content in a multitude of ways, including in whitelisted ads.
 Influencers have complete control over what level of access the brand has at no risk to their account privacy.
-Brands will have permission to choose which audiences to target and make edits to the boosted posts directly in Facebook ads manager.
+Brands will have permission to choose which audiences to target and make edits to the boosted posts directly in Facebook Ads Manager.
 At the same time, they won’t be able to access influencer contacts or messages or post organically on influencer feeds.

-SocialCert takes a huge load off the minds of all parties involved because advertisers get the kind of access and control they want without demanding the influencer to risk the security of their account.
+SocialCert takes a huge load off the minds of all parties involved because advertisers get the kind of access and control they want without demanding the influencer to risk the security of their accounts.

 The Future of Influencer Whitelisting